ntkme/ntkme.github.io/_posts/2021-10-12-pro-display-xdr-on-windows-pc.md

 The key to get Pro Display XDR to work with USB 3.2 Gen 2×2 is to use a correct adapter or cable.

 For video graphics cards that have a built-in USB-C VirtualLink port, like Nvidia GeForce RTX 20 series or AMD Radeon RX 6000 series, full-featured USB-C to USB-C cables certified for 20 Gbit/s should work.
 However, do not use active Thunderbolt cables like the Thunderbolt 3 Pro Cable which comes with Pro Display XDR, because active Thunderbolt cables are not backward compatible with USB 3.
+Some video graphics cards like ProArt GeForce RTX 50 series have a built-in USB-C port without support for data transmission, that the display settings cannot be adjusted when connected via such port.

-For video graphics cards without a built-in USB-C VirtualLink port, a **bidirectional** USB-C to DisplayPort adapter or cable is needed.
+For video graphics cards without a built-in USB-C port that supports both video and data transmission, a **bidirectional** USB-C to DisplayPort adapter or cable is needed.
 In additional, in order to use the USB hub on the back of Pro Display XDR, adjust brightness, or change display preset, an adapter or cable that supports USB 2.0 lanes is required.

 The best DisplayPort to USB-C adapters and cables supporting both DisplayPort Alternate Mode and USB 2.0 channel are the following:

 - Belkin Charge and Sync Cable for Huawei VR Glass (CAZ001)
 - FIBBR TF-VRA
 - Wacom Link Plus (ACK42819)

+## Add-in Card

+Given that verified cables and adapters are incresingly difficult to source, an alternative is to get a Thunderbolt or USB 4 add-in card that converts DisplayPort to Thunderbolt or USB.

+Be careful that add-in cards have very limited montherboards compatibility.
+For ASM4242 based USB 4 add-in cards, including the built-in ones on certain motherborads like ProArt X870E-Creator WiFi, make sure to update the add-in card firmware to the latest.

 ## Installing Apple Boot Camp